19hours/sg-statutes/Acts/Income Tax Act.md

 [26/73; 4/75; 5/77; 1/82; 15/83; 13/84; 3/89; 2/92; 28/92; 26/93; 11/94; 32/95; 1/98; 31/98; 37/98; 32/99; 24/2000; 24/2001; 37/2002; 21/2003; 49/2004; 8/2005; 34/2005; 7/2007; 53/2007; 34/2008; 27/2009; 29/2010; 22/2011; 29/2012; 19/2013]

-(zs) any distribution made to an individual during the period from 1 July 2018 to 31 March 2020 (both dates inclusive) by a trustee of an approved REIT exchange-traded fund, out of a distribution from a real estate investment trust that is in turn made out of income of the kinds mentioned in section 43(2A)(a)(i), (ii), (iii), (iv) and (v), but not where the firstmentioned distribution is derived by the individual as a partner in a partnership which is in Singapore or is derived from the carrying on of a trade, business or profession; and
+(zs) any distribution made to an individual by a trustee of an approved REIT exchange-traded fund, out of a distribution from a real estate investment trust that is in turn made out of income of the kinds mentioned in section 43(2A)(a)(i), (ii), (iii), (iv) and (v), but not where the firstmentioned distribution is derived by the individual as a partner in a partnership which is in Singapore or is derived from the carrying on of a trade, business or profession; and

 [Act 45 of 2018 wef 01/07/2018]

 [Act 45 of 2018 wef 12/11/2018]

+[Act 32 of 2019 wef 02/12/2019]

 (zt) subject to subsection (2J), income of an entity (called in this section a sovereign risk pooling entity) that is established and operated for the sole object of insuring against risks faced by one or more governments (called in this section the insured governments) that arise directly or indirectly from a disaster (whether natural or man-made), subject to the following conditions: